FREE SHIPPING ON ORDERS OVER $100

 • Olive oil

 • Fresh animal proteins: chicken, beef, lamb.
 Choose meat that has been butchered and frozen quickly, and preferably in whole cuts.
-Ground meat (such as mince) is more prone to bacteria being spread bacteria throughout the meat, allowing histamine to be created.
+Ground meat (such as mince) is more prone to bacteria being spread throughout the meat, allowing histamine to be created.

 Again, note that everyone tolerates different foods differently.
 Even some low-histamine foods can cause adverse reactions.